Before I started gardening, I used to think winter squash referred to the squash that grew over winter.

-Though you can use them right away (and what’s more heartwarming than a butternut roasted to sugary sweetness or blended into delectable creaminess as the weather turns cooler?), you can also save them for two, three, even six months from now.
+Though you can use them right away (and what’s more soul-soothing than a butternut roasted to sugary sweetness as the weather turns cooler?), you can also save them for two, three, or even six months from now.

 Squash that have been hit with frost will not ripen or store well.

 A tan, cracked, and hardened stem that’s died off is a good clue to look at; so is resistance to the stab of a fingernail.

 The squash should sound hollow when you give it a good thump with your hand, and the skin’s glossy sheen will give way to a duller tone.

 The stem is the fruit’s fail-safe seal against rot and disease, so avoid lifting it by the stem and instead hold it from the bottom.

 Despite their burly appearance, winter squash actually require a little babying to keep them from spoiling.
 Treat them gently while their skins continue to toughen up and the sun heals any cuts or cracks that could lead to rotting later.

 Once you’ve harvested all your squash, lay them out in the sun in a warm, well-ventilated area (around 80°F to 85°F is ideal).

 If there’s a threat of rain coming, move them inside to a dry, cozy place like an attic near a sunny window, a sun room, or a greenhouse, or even a sunny windowsill.
 Just don’t forget about them!

 In that time, the fruit continues to “breathe” but as its skin hardens, the rate of respiration (and thus the rate of spoilage) slows down.
 The harder the skin is, the longer it will keep in storage.

 Think of the hardened skin as a protective layer of armor; it makes the squash impervious to mold and bacteria.
 Curing also concentrates the natural sugars in squash, making them sweeter and richer.

-Once fully cured, store your squash in a cool, dry, and well-ventilated area with an ambient room temperature below 70°F.
+Once they’re fully sun-cured, store your squash in a cool, dry, and well-ventilated area with an ambient room temperature below 70°F.

-Don’t just lump all your squash together into a large bin and call it good; stash them in a single layer on a shelf with ample air circulation, where they’re easy to check on throughout the season.
+Don’t just lump all your squash together into a large bin and call it good.
+Stash them in a single layer on a shelf (preferably not touching each other) with ample air circulation, in a spot where they’re easy to check on throughout the season.

 In general, the harder and thicker the rind, the longer it will store.